ubugeeei/chibivue/.github/contributing.md

 If it is not related to a specific issue, the issue number is not necessary.

 It would be helpful if you could create an issue whenever possible.
 It is not necessary for simple typo fixes.
-Also, if the changes are expected to be significant or critical in content, it would be appreciated if you could consult with @Ubugeeei in advance.
+Also, if the changes are expected to be significant or critical in content, it would be appreciated if you could consult with @ubugeeei in advance.
 (If such changes are made without consultation, there is a possibility that the PR will be rejected depending on the case.)

 ### Creating commits